 As the old saying goes, ‘forewarned is forearmed’.
 And forewarning your customers of their delivery can be the biggest advantage to your business when it comes to delivery.
 By allowing the end customer to see where their order is in real-time, it means they can make arrangements to be there to accept delivery.
 This significantly improves both first-time delivery rates.
 It also results in drivers spending less time at each drop.

-The importance of last mile carrier tracking for drivers
+Why final mile carrier tracking is important for drivers

 Often overlooked, and frequently under-appreciated, delivery drivers are the central cog in the last mile delivery machine.
-It’s perhaps for this same reason that the benefits of last mile tracking are often overlooked from their perspective.
+It’s perhaps for this same reason that the benefits of fleet tracking are often overlooked from their perspective.

 By keeping customers informed of their delivery, the benefits trickle down to the driver.
 A forewarned customer can be ready to take delivery when the driver arrives, saving them the struggle of looking for an address, calling the customer and potentially having to look for a safe place to complete a contactless delivery (when drivers need to leave a parcel in a garage, porch, or wherever they can gain access to near the premises).